-Essential oils are liquids derived from certain plants, and they’re primarily used in aromatherapy and other types of alternative medicine.
-According to the Mayo Clinic, lavender oil has been used with success by some people with pattern baldness.
-The oil is often combined with other types, such as those made from rosemary and thyme.
+Lavender oil has been used with success by some people with pattern baldness.
+It’s also backed by animal research from 2016, though human studies are needed to confirm its effects.
+Lavender is often combined with other oils, such as those made from rosemary and thyme.

 Still, there’s not enough evidence that essential oils can treat baldness or thinning hair.
-If you do decide to give this treatment a go, make sure you test a small amount of the oil on your arm and wait 24 hours to see if any reaction develops.
-Redness, hives, or a rash could indicate an allergic reaction.
+If you do decide to give this treatment a go, make sure that your essential oil is diluted in a carrier oil such as coconut oil or jojoba).

-Shampoos for thinning hair or hair loss also contain vitamins and amino acids that promise a healthier scalp to generate more hair over time.
-To get the best results, use products every day.
-You can also ask your healthcare provider about a prescription-strength version of the shampoo.
+Shampoos for thinning hair or hair loss also contain vitamins and amino acids to promote a healthier scalp.
+To get the best results, use these products as directed.

 Healthy hair is dependent on your overall good health.
-In cases of malnourishment, or with certain eating disorders, new hair may fail to generate from follicles.
-A blood test from your healthcare provider can help determine if you’re deficient in any nutrients.
+In cases of malnourishment or with certain eating disorders, new hair may fail to generate from follicles.
+A blood test can help determine if you have a nutrient deficiency.

-If you are low in several key areas, your healthcare provider might recommend a daily multivitamin.
+If you’re low in several key areas, your doctor might recommend a daily multivitamin.
 Healthy hair needs iron, folic acid, and zinc to keep growing thick and strong.
 Look for daily supplements for males and females that meet these criteria.

-However, the Mayo Clinic advises against taking any extra vitamins if you’re already getting the nutrients you need.
-This is because there isn’t any evidence that doing so will reverse thinning hair.
-Furthermore, getting too much of certain nutrients may actually do more harm than good.
+However, you should avoid taking any extra vitamins if you’re already getting the nutrients you need.
+There isn’t any evidence that doing so will reverse thinning hair, and getting too much of certain nutrients may actually do more harm than good.